Cybersecurity Incident Report

 Banks, trust companies, and money services businesses are facing a surge of attacks in various forms by cybercriminals.
 These attacks have the potential to cause significant business disruption and potential loss of confidential business information, trade secrets, organizational strategies, and financial information.

-New rules, which became effective January 2, 2020, require these regulated entities to report cybersecurity incidents to the Banking Commissioner promptly if they experience a material cybersecurity incident in its information systems, whether maintained by the entity, an affiliate or third-party service provider.
+New rules, which became effective January 2, 2020, require these regulated entities to report cybersecurity incidents to the Banking Commissioner promptly if they experience a material cybersecurity incident in their information systems, whether maintained by the entity, an affiliate or third-party service provider.

 - State-Chartered Banks - Title 7, Texas Administrative Code §3.24

 - Trust Companies - Title 7, Texas Administrative Code §17.5

 - Money Services Businesses - Title 7, Texas Administrative Code §33.30